The Mechanical Monsters: Plot

-As word spreads about a bank robbery committed by a villainous inventor using an army of robots he created, Clark Kent is covering a museum exhibition that showcases the world's rarest jewels for the Daily Planet.
+As word spreads about a bank robbery committed by a villainous inventor via an army of robots he created, Clark Kent is covering a museum exhibition that showcases the world's rarest jewels for the Daily Planet.
 He is greeted by Lois Lane, who intends to cover the story as well, just before one of the inventor's robots infiltrates the museum, with the police failing to stop it.
 Museum visitors, including Clark and Lois, soon flee as the robot begins loading the jewels into a compartment within its torso.
 While Clark phones in the story, Lois sneaks into the robot's compartment before it leaves the museum and takes to the sky.
 Clark notices Lois is gone as he goes back into the phone booth to become Superman.